-In 2009 scenes from X-Men Origins: Wolverine were filmed at Camden and near Brownlow Hill.
+In 2009 scenes from X-Men Origins: Wolverine was filmed at Camden and near Brownlow Hill.

-In 2010 filmmaker Sandra Pyres of Why Documentaries produced a number of short films in association for the With The Best of Intentions exhibition at The Oaks Historical Society.
+In 2010 filmmaker Sandra Pyres of Why Documentaries produced several short films in association for the With The Best of Intentions exhibition at The Oaks Historical Society.
 The films were a montage of contemporary photographs, archival footage and re-enactments by drama students of the stories of child migrants.
 The only voices were those of the child migrants and there were many tears spilt as the films were screened at the launch of the exhibition.

 In 2011 scenes from director Wayne Blair’s Vietnam wartime true story of The Sapphires were filmed at Brownlow Hill starring Deborah Mailman, Jessica Mauboy and Chris O’Dowd.
 This is the true story of four young Aboriginal sisters who are discovered by a talent scout who organises a tour of American bases in Vietnam.
-On Brownlow Hill a large stage was placed in the middle of cow paddock and draped with a sign that read ‘USC Show Committee presents the Sapphires’ and filming began around midnight.
+On Brownlow Hill, a large stage was placed in the middle of cow paddock and draped with a sign that read ‘USC Show Committee presents the Sapphires’ and filming began around midnight.
 The cows were herded out of sight and the crew had to be careful that they did not stand of any cowpats.
-Apparently Sudanese refugees played the role of African American servicemen of the 19th Infantry Division.
+Apparently, Sudanese refugees played the role of African American servicemen of the 19th Infantry Division.

 The romantic house of Camelot with its turrets, chimney stacks and gables, was built by racing identity James White and designed by Horbury Hunt was the scene of activity in 2006 and 2007 for the filming of scenes of Baz Luhrman’s Australia, starring Nicole Kidman and Hugh Jackman.
 The location shots were interior and exterior scenes which involved horse riding by Kidman and Jackman.
 The film is about an aristocratic woman who leaves England and follows her husband to Australia during the 1930s, and live through the Darwin bombing by the Japanese in the Second World War.

 Camelot was a hive activity for the filming of the 1950s romantic television drama A Place to Call Home produced by Channel 7 in 2012.
 Set in rural Australia it is the story of a woman’s journey ‘to heal her soul’ and of a wealthy family facing changes in the fictional country town of Inverness in the Bligh family estate of Ash Park.
-Starring Marta Dusseldorp as the mysterious Sarah and Noni Hazlehurst as the family matriarch Elizabeth, who has a number of powerful independently wealthy women who paralleled her role in Camden in time past on their gentry estates.
+Starring Marta Dusseldorp as the mysterious Sarah and Noni Hazlehurst as the family matriarch Elizabeth, who has several powerful independently wealthy women who paralleled her role in Camden in time past on their gentry estates.
 The sweeping melodrama about hope and loss is set against the social changes in the 1950s and has close parallels to 1950s Camden.
 The ‘sumptuous’ 13 part drama series screened on television in 2013 and according to its creator Bevin Lee had a ‘large-scale narrative’ that had a ‘feature-film feel’.
 He maintained that is was ‘rural gothic’, set in a big house that had comparisons with British television drama Downton Abbey.

-The 55-room fairytale like mansion and its formal gardens were a ‘captivating’ setting for A Place to Call Home, according to the Property Observer in 2013.
+The 55-room fairytale-like mansion and its formal gardens were a ‘captivating’ setting for A Place to Call Home, according to the Property Observer in 2013.
 Its initial screening was watched by 1.7 million viewers in April 2013.
 The show used a host of local spots for film sets and one of the favourite points of conversation ‘around the water-cooler’ for locals was the game ‘pick-the-place’.
 By mid-2014 Channel 7 had decided to axe the series at the end of the second series.
-There was a strong local reaction and a petition was circulating which attracted 6000 signatures to keep the show on air.
-In the end Foxtel television produced a third series with the original caste which screened in 2015.
+There was a strong local reaction and a petition was circulating which attracted 6000 signatures to keep the show on the air.
+In the end, Foxtel television produced a third series with the original caste which screened in 2015.

 Camden airfield was in action again and used as a set for the Australian version of the British motoring television show Top Gear Australian in 2010.
-Part of the show are power laps in a ‘Bog Standard Car’ were recorded on parts of the runways and taxiways used as a test track.
+Part of the show is power laps in a ‘Bog Standard Car’ were recorded on parts of the runways and taxiways used as a test track.

 Camden Showground became the set for Angelina Jolie’s Second World War drama Unbroken in 2013.
-The main character Louis Zamperini, a former Olympic runner, and Onslow Park was used as part of the story of his early life as a member of Torrance High School track team.
+The main character Louis Zamperini, a former Olympic runner, and Onslow Park were used as part of the story of his early life as a member of Torrance High School track team.
 The movie is about Zamperini’s story of survival after his plane was shot down during the Pacific campaign.
 The filming caused much excitement in the area and the local press gave the story extensive coverage, with the showground was chosen for its historic atmosphere.
 Camden mayor Lara Symkowiak hoped that the movie would boost local tourism and the council was supportive of the area being used as a film set.
 The council had appointed a film contact officer to encourage greater use of the area for film locations.

-Edwina Macarthur Stanham writes that Camden Park has been the filming location for a number of movies, advertisements and fashion shoots since the 1950s.
-They have included Smiley (1956), Smiley Gets a Gun (1958), Shadow of the Boomerang (1960) starring Jimmy Little, My Brilliant Career (1978) was filmed in Camden Park and its garden and surrounds, and The Empty Beach (1985) starring Bryan Brown, House Taken Over (1997) a short film written and directed by Liz Hughes which used lots of scenes in the house.
-In the 21st century there has been Preservation (2003) described a gothic horror movie starring Jacqueline Mackenzie, Jack Finsterer and Simon Bourke which used a lot of the scenes filmed in the house.
+Edwina Macarthur Stanham writes that Camden Park has been the filming location for several movies, advertisements and fashion shoots since the 1950s.
+They have included Smiley (1956), Smiley Gets a Gun (1958), Shadow of the Boomerang (1960) starring Jimmy Little, My Brilliant Career (1978) was filmed in Camden Park and its garden and surrounds, and The Empty Beach (1985) starring Bryan Brown, House Taken Over (1997) a short film was written and directed by Liz Hughes which used lots of scenes in the house.
+In the 21st century, there has been Preservation (2003) described a gothic horror movie starring Jacqueline Mackenzie, Jack Finsterer and Simon Bourke which used a lot of the scenes filmed in the house.